Travel Planning

 Which Airport Sleeping Option Should You Actually Choose?

 After 34 overnight layovers and roughly $4,200 spent testing every option, my recommendations come down to matching your specific situation with the right facility type.
 For layovers under six hours, skip dedicated sleep facilities and use lounges or free rest zones – you’re not getting enough sleep to justify the cost.
-For 6-8 hour layovers where you need 4-6 hours of quality rest, sleeping pods offer the best value if you can book during your optimal sleep window.
-For 10+ hour layovers, especially when connecting between long-haul flights, transit hotels justify their premium pricing by providing proper showers, longer rest periods, and more amenities.
+For 6-8 hour layovers where you need 4-6 hours of quality rest, sleeping pods offer the best value if you can book during your best sleep window.
+For 10+ hour layovers, especially when connecting between long-haul flights, transit hotels justify their premium pricing by giving proper showers, longer rest periods, and more amenities.

 The Mistakes to Avoid